Junnanella/Packed/README.md

 A webapp to help you plan and and pack for your next trip.

-Feel free to create an account and poke around on the [deployed site](https://packed-module-3.gitlab.io/packed)!
-NOTE: The backend servers are deployed a free Heroku account and may take a few moments to start.

 ## Design

 Reference the documentation listed below for an in-depth look at the design of Packed.